zonca/jupyterhub-deploy-kubernetes-jetstream/REDEPLOY.md

 ## Restore the user storage

 First we need to remove all the `claimRef` section from each of the volumes in `pv.yaml` otherwise they will show an error and all the PVC will be lost.
+Also need to change the reclaim policy to RETAIN.

     kubectl create -f pv.yaml
     kubectl create -f pvc.yaml